-Traveling, eating and exploring in Japan can be a challenge if you don’t read Japanese.
-But negotiating menus and finding food in Japan if you are vegan or vegetarian can be even more difficult than for omnivores.
+Traveling, eating and exploring in Japan can be a challenge if you don’t understand Japanese.
+But negotiating menus and finding food in Japan as a vegan or vegetarian can be even more difficult than for omnivores.
 Fear not!
 These 12 travel tips will pave the way to a delicious journey in Japan for nonmeat eaters of all sorts!
-(Bonus list of some of my favorite Tokyo veggie locations at the end.)
-Travelers who are vegetarian will have an easier time than more strict vegans, but in recent years at least in bigger cities, vegan restaurants and dishes are also becoming more common.
+Travelers who are vegetarian will have an easier time than more strict vegans, but in recent years, at least in big cities, vegan restaurants and dishes are also becoming more common.

 Tips for Vegetarian and Vegan Travelers

-If you haven’t discovered it already, The Happy Cow is your friend for finding food while globetrotting.
-Check out the website here and download the app for veggie friendly food on the go.
+If you haven’t discovered it already, Happy Cow is your friend for finding vegan or vegetarian food while globetrotting.
+Visit Happy Cow and download the app for veggie-friendly food on the go.

 The lovely people over at Just Hungry have created printable cards to carry with expressions in Japanese and English to help traveling vegetarians and vegans of all types.
 Check out their page here.
 (If possible print before you come.)

 If you are a vegetarian that does not eat fish then you have to be extra vigilant.
-Many many many dishes, sauces, and soups — with no meat or visible seafood in them — are still made with a fish stock (dashi) base.
+Many many many dishes, sauces, and soups — with no meat or visible seafood in them — are still made with a fish stock base known as dashi (出汁).
 Do not assume just because something says it is veggies only that it has not been simmered in dashi.
 Best to use caution on all soup and sauce bases in Japan.

-(Kaiten Sushi in Japanese) — these fun sushi restaurants are perfect for Vegetarian travelers.
-You may think that sushi always means fish– but that is simply not true.
-You will find all sorts of veggie sushi, plus some side dishes and desserts.
-A few veggie friendly sushi types– cucumber roll, pickled vegetable sushi, egg sushi (tamagoyaki) and avocado rolls.
+These fun sushi restaurants, known as kaiten sushi (回転ずし) are perfect for vegetarian travelers.
+You might think that sushi always means fish, but that is simply not true.
+You will find all sorts of veggie friendly dishes, including some side dishes and desserts.
+A few veggie-friendly sushi types are cucumber roll (かっぱ巻き), pickled vegetable sushi, egg sushi (tamagoyaki 卵焼き), corn and mayo, and inarizushi, a slightly sweet type of sushi which is made with fried tofu marinated in a sweet mirin sauce.
 The best part is you can just choose the food as it goes by you on a conveyor belt that way you only get the dishes that you want to try!
 No problem figuring out from the menu what you can and can’t order.

-Speaking of side dishes, at most convenience stores and Japanese pubs (izakaya) you will find tasty tofu dishes, salads, roasted corn, pickled veggies and other sides.
+Speaking of side dishes, at most convenience stores (コンビニ) and Japanese pubs (izakaya 居酒屋) you will find tasty tofu dishes, salads, roasted corn, pickled veggies, and other sides.
 If you stick to the side dish section of the menu you can have a few cheap and cheerful tapas-sized items and make a meal out of 4-5 small dishes.
-You can also find specialty Tofu restaurants and shops where are the dishes are made from a huge variety of tofu types prepared in hundreds of different styles.
+You can also find specialty tofu restaurants and shops where the dishes are made from a huge variety of tofu types prepared in hundreds of different styles.
 Ume no Hana is a famous tofu cuisine chain restaurant with over 11 locations in Tokyo alone and is a great place to experience tofu in so many new ways!

-For vegetarians who are ok with eggs, you will find a ton of tasty bakeries and all across Japan that serve savory as well as sweet bread and baked goods.
-You can always pick up delicious fluffy egg salad sandwiches for a quick lunch with no meat.
+For vegetarians who are ok with eggs, you will find a ton of tasty bakeries all across Japan that serve savory as well as sweet bread and baked goods.
+You can always pick up delicious, fluffy egg salad sandwiches for a quick lunch with no meat.
 The Japanese have a bit of a thing for egg salad so you can find these everywhere from Hokkaido to Okinawa.
 Some are egg salad only and some are paired with fresh tomatoes.
-(Non-egg eaters will have to steer clear, sorry about that.)

 My final tip, for an amazing vegetarian Japanese meal why not stay in a temple, many have overnight experiences and serve the most amazing dishes as devout Buddhists do not eat meat.
 This site Temple Lodging in Japan is a great resource to choose and arrange a stay at temples in various regions around the country.

-- CITRON– relatively new spot with lots of vegetarian and vegan baked goods and salads
+- Citron A relatively new spot with lots of vegetarian and vegan baked goods and salads.